josephg/egwalker-paper/reg-text.typ

 - In @algorithm we introduce #algname, a hybrid CRDT/OT algorithm for text that is faster and has a vastly smaller memory footprint than existing CRDTs.
 - Since there is no established benchmark for collaborative text editing, we are also publishing a suite of editing traces of text files for benchmarking.
 They are derived from real documents and demonstrate various patterns of sequential and concurrent editing.
 - In @benchmarking we use those editing traces to evaluate the performance of our implementation of #algname, comparing it to selected CRDTs and an OT implementation.
 We measure CPU time to load a document, CPU time to merge edits from a remote replica, memory usage, and file size. #algname improves the state of the art by orders of magnitude in the best cases, and is only slightly slower in the worst cases.
-- We prove the correctness of #algname in @proofs. // TODO!
+- We prove the correctness of #algname in @proofs.

 = Background